 If your company is nearing the end of its current lease, you may be able to take advantage of lower rents for comparable spaces somewhere else, depending on the commercial real estate market in your area.

 Staying organized and getting the right help are keys to a successful relocation.
 Follow these relocation tips for the best results:

 - Plan ahead for your relocation.
 The earlier you start planning your office relocation, the better.
-By giving yourself plenty of time to orchestrate the move or oversee an external company, you won’t feel rushed into hasty decisions.
+You won’t feel rushed into hasty decisions by giving yourself plenty of time to orchestrate the move or oversee an external company.
 If you decide to conduct the move yourself, ensure you set a budget and time frame and know precisely what you want in a new location.